Introduction to Design for Manufacturing

-This course explores the design for manufacture workflow and shows how to validate models and create the G code, the programming language needed to instruct the CNC machine on how to move.
-We practice the basics of part and assembly design, and tools such as animation, rendering, and simulations using Autodesk Fusion 360.
-We learn the basics in each of these areas which are to be fully developed in later courses that apply these principles and Fusion 360 skills.
+Explore the design for manufacturing workflow, validate models, and practice creating G-code—the programming language needed to instruct a CNC machine how to move.
+Practice the basics of part and assembly design, and learn tools such as animation, rendering, and simulations using Fusion 360.

 After taking this course, you'll be able to:

-- Explain the design to manufacturing process used to take a digital model to a physical part through CNC programming.
+- Explain the design for manufacturing process, used to transform a digital model into a physical part, through CNC programming.

 - Summarize the toolset available in Fusion 360.

-- Demonstrate knowledge and skills in Fusion 360 applying design and manufacturing workflows to take digital parts to physical prototypes.
+- Demonstrate knowledge and skills in Fusion 360 by applying design and manufacturing workflows to turn digital parts into physical prototypes.

 Project resource download

 Getting started In this lesson, we'll discover what you'll learn in this course and download the software and resources you need.

 Instructor guide Introduction to Design for Manufacturing instructor's guide